Artifacts¶

 - Sharing Outputs: Enable tools or agents to generate binary outputs (like a PDF report or a generated image) that can be saved via

-and later accessed by other parts of the application or even in subsequent sessions (if using user namespacing). - Caching Binary Data: Store the results of computationally expensive operations that produce binary data (e.g., rendering a complex chart image) as artifacts to avoid regenerating them on subsequent requests.
+saveArtifactand later accessed by other parts of the application or even in subsequent sessions (if using user namespacing). - Caching Binary Data: Store the results of computationally expensive operations that produce binary data (e.g., rendering a complex chart image) as artifacts to avoid regenerating them on subsequent requests.

-In essence, whenever your agent needs to work with file-like binary data that needs to be persisted, versioned, or shared, Artifacts managed by an ArtifactService
+In essence, whenever your agent needs to work with file-like binary data that needs to be persisted, versioned, or shared, Artifacts managed by an ArtifactService are the appropriate mechanism within ADK.

 Common Use Cases¶